ayonli/ngrpc/README.md

-With these simple configurations, we can write our gRPC application straightforwardly in a `.proto` file and a `.ts` file in the `services` directory, without any headache of how to start the server or connect to the services, all is properly handled internally by the gRPC Boot framework.
+With these simple configurations, we can write our gRPC application straightforwardly in a `.proto` file and a `.ts` file in the `services` directory, without any headache of how to start the server or connect to the services, all is properly handled internally by the NgRPC framework.

 ## CLI Commands